-This blog post is the first of a series which will explore the reasoning behind some of today’s most common choice of law and forum selection options in international contracts and the role of a process agent in those transactions.
+Exploring the reasoning behind some of today’s most common choice of law and forum selection options in international contracts – and the role a process agent plays in those transactions.

-Forum Selection Clauses and the Importance of the Role of a Process Agent
+Forum Selection Clauses and the Role of a Process Agent

-In international contracts, the consent to be sued in a certain jurisdiction is usually memorialized in a “forum selection” clause.
-Since, in many cases, the party to a contract consenting to be subject, for example, to New York jurisdiction does not have a physical presence in the state, it is common practice for the counterparty to require the appointment of an agent who will be able to effectively receive and forward service of process should there ever be a lawsuit arising out of that transaction.
-Although almost any person can serve as an agent for this purpose, most parties, especially within the context of large cross-border financial transactions, prefer to work with a professional agent for service of process (also referred to as a “process agent” or “contract agent”).
+In international contracts, consent to be sued in a specific jurisdiction is usually memorialized in a ‘forum selection’ clause.
+It’s not unusual for one of the contracting parties to consent to jurisdiction in a state where they do not have a physical presence.
+In this case, the counterparty may require the appointment of a process agent (also known as a ‘contract agent’) in that jurisdiction to effectively receive and forward service of process, should a lawsuit ever arise out of that transaction.
+Although anyone can act as an agent for service of process, most parties – especially within the context of large cross-border financial transactions – prefer to work with a reliable and professional service company.

 - Benefits of Choosing New York Law in Cross-Border Financial Transactions

 - Benefits of Choosing English Law in Cross-Border Financial Transactions

 This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.